joakim/bismark/extensions.md

 >   <img title="A happy little quokka holding a twig" src="https://i.imgur.com/KLsmqqR.jpeg"/>
 > </details>

+Which renderers are supported depend on the environment.
+If a renderer is not supported, the block's contents should be rendered as usual.

-Formatters are preferable to adding more markup symbols from a very limited set of keyboard characters.
+Blocks are preferable to reserving more markup symbols from a very limited set of keyboard characters.

-Which formatters are supported depend entirely on the environment.

 ### Table

+For example, using Markdown syntax.

 	[[table
 	| Bismark    | Markdown                |